 About Nether Providence Elementary School

 Nether Providence Elementary School opened its doors for the first time in 1939.
 Throughout the years, the school has gone through a myriad of changes.
 However, during these many years, several things have remained constant.
 Nether Providence Elementary School started out as a neighborhood school and, today it continues to embody the ideals of the neighborhood school.
+An ambitious construction/renovation project was completed in the 2014-2015 school year, resulting in a modern facility which outfits classrooms with the latest advancements in instructional technology.
+A brand new library, gym, music, and art room were also constructed to ensure that the NPE students are provided state of the art facilities.

 Nether Providence Elementary School has always been a school with a distinguished reputation for excellence and an incredibly strong connection to its community.
 In 1996, Nether Providence Elementary School was recognized for excellence in education as a “Blue Ribbon School” by the United States Department of Education.The school emphasizes a classroom organization structure which promotes individual student success through academic progress.
 Dedicated faculty, staff, and parents create an atmosphere in which all children feel secure and where the needs of each and every child are at the heart of the curriculum.